PaulR0411/ai-tpm-systems/README.md

 - orchestration patterns for multi-step reasoning
 - LLM-driven automation for program management
 - risk detection, status synthesis, and decision support

+These workflows are designed to reflect how AI can be applied in real execution environments—not just as a feature, but as part of the operating system for decision-making.

 ---